AFNetworking/AFIncrementalStore/README.md

 AFIncrementalStore is an [`NSIncrementalStore`](http://nshipster.com/nsincrementalstore/) subclass that uses [AFNetworking](https://github.com/afnetworking/afnetworking) to automatically request resources as properties and relationships are needed.

-Weighing in at just under 500 LOC, AFIncrementalStore is something you can get your head around.
+Weighing in at just a few hundred LOC, in a single `{.h,.m}` file pair, AFIncrementalStore is something you can get your head around.
 Integrating it into your project couldn't be easier--just swap out your `NSPersistentStore` for it.
 No monkey-patching, no extra properties on your models.

 ## Incremental Store Persistence